 Similarly, any kind of business is dealing with invoices and receipts that are often manually processed and saved in different formats (PNG, PDF etc.).
 This makes it very difficult to search through any data and therefore work with them efficiently.

-To improve financial processes, a data parser can be used in the following cases:
+To improve financial processes, an automated data parser can be used in the following cases:

 - Automated data entry